 P1-1: Suspend the discussion of OFDM-based LP-WUR serving cell measurement requirement based on LP-SS at Idle/Inactive state, until RAN1 achieve the consensus about whether it can be target for sync and RRM measurement.
 (Samsung CMCC)

+P1-2: It is not necessary for RAN4 to define measurement requirements for OFDM-based LP-SS RRM measurement at least in this stage..
+(ZTE)

-P2: New requirements may need be specified for the interruption time between LP-WUS received paging indication to MR ready for Paging monitoring (Samsung xiaomi Docomo HW)
+P2: New requirements may need be specified for the interruption time between LP-WUS received paging indication to MR ready for Paging monitoring (Samsung xiaomi Docomo)

+P2-1: RAN4 to define requirements on UE paging monitoring to make sure that UE does not miss paging when entry/exit condition for LP-WUS monitoring is met (HW)

 P3: RAN4 to discuss what is the impact of different architecture options on LP-WUR requirement and study the need to define requirements separately for supported architecture types (Nokia)

-P4: The feasibility of OFDM-based LP-SS measurement shall be discussed and it is not necessary for RAN4 to define measurement requirements for OFDM-based LP-SS RRM measurement at least in this stage.
-A LS could be sent to RAN1 on RAN’4 conclusion.
+P4: The feasibility of OFDM-based LP-SS measurement shall be discussed, a LS could be sent to RAN1 on RAN’4 conclusion.
 (ZTE)

 Background: RAN4 110bis agreement

 At Rel-19 LP-WUR WI, for LP-WUR measurement, RAN4 specifies measurement requirements for the following: